smayya337/sde-coursepack.github.io/modules/about/_posts/2021-05-03-Course-Materials.md

 **Starter Code:** Request starter code by contacting Prof. McBurney - redacted because the assignment has a partial solution to Homework 1 -->
 **Core skills:** Polymorphism, building from an existing design paradigm, changing existing code, Java Streams

-This assignment uses the same Apportionment problem as Homework 1, and revisits Homework 1 Part 2, while adding additional features and changed requirements.
+This assignment uses the same Apportionment problem as Homework 1 while adding additional features and changed requirements.
 In this assignment, students began with **my** implementation of Homework 1, rather than their own, which uses some design techniques and patterns taught in class.
 For most students, they find the design that I give them was easier to modify and understand than their own designs (of course this isn't universally true, but students who already had strong designs of their own were likely already knowledgeable of many of the topics in our design unit.)

-In this assignment, students reimplemented the features from Homework 1 Part 2 within my starter code base, then add additional features, including a third apportionment method and displaying states in either alphabetical order or in an alternative order.
+In this assignment, students reimplemented some features from Homework 1 within my starter code base, then add additional features, including a third apportionment method and displaying states in either alphabetical order or in an alternative order.
 In particular, the existing code base also features use of Java `Stream`s to give practice using functional programming.

 #### Homework 4 - Mockito Testing and Refactoring